 Having trouble making ends meet?
 You’re not alone.
 According to Forbes, nearly half of Americans expect to live paycheck to paycheck this year.
 If you’re strapped for cash, it might be time to look at your spending and cut things from your budget.

-Regardless, we not only saved an extra $70 each month, but we also had the tv on less.
+We saved $70 each month when we finally said goodbye to cable!
+We got rid of cable before it was common to live off of Netflix and Hulu.
+People thought we were weird.
+However, we not only saved an extra $70 each month, but we also had the TV on less.
 HGTV and ESPN weren’t on in the background all the time.

 We talked more and read more.
 We played more and were less distracted.
 If you still have cable, I’m a huge proponent of saying your farewells.
 Your wallet (and family time) will thank you!
-To read more about how cutting cable benefited our family, click HERE.

 2. Cell Phones